GSidiropoulos/dense-retrieval-against-misspellings/README.md

 # Analysing the Robustness of Dual Encoders for Dense Retrieval Against Misspellings

-This is the official implementation of the following paper:
+This repository contains resources for the paper:
-Georgios Sidiropoulos and Evangelos Kanoulas.
 [Analysing the Robustness of Dual Encoders for Dense Retrieval Against Misspellings](https://dl.acm.org/doi/10.1145/3477495.3531818).
 In: Proceedings of SIGIR 2022

 ## Citation
 If you find this work helpful or use it in your own work, please cite our paper.